ianvdmerwe/suite/content/seo/both-http-and-https-versions-of-page-are-being-served.md

 Following that logic it is probable that you have mistakenly not enforced HTTPS for this page.

+A more technical reason for not doing this is that search engines will see it as duplicate content.
+You get penalised for this in the ranking as it seems like deliberate spam.

 # How do I fix this ?

 Force the use of your HTTPS server: